 Recovery through massage becomes that much more available when you’ve got a massage gun at your disposal.
-If you frequently get knots, sore spots or spasms and want a quick way to work them out — grab yourself a handheld massage gun like this one from opove.
-It’s a deep tissue massager with a quick rechargeable battery that lasts for up to three hours on a single charge.
-It has Unique Quiet Glide technology built in with a 24V brushless motor that’s powerful against soreness without sounding like a chainsaw is being used in your apartment.
-This gun also only weighs 2.5 lbs and comes with its own carrying case so transport with it is easy.
+If you frequently get knots, sore spots or spasms and want a quick way to work them out — grab yourself a handheld massage gun like this one from TaoTronics.
+It’s a deep tissue massager with a quick rechargeable battery that lasts for up to ten hours on a single charge.
+It has ten adjustable speeds that can reach up to 12mm underneath the skin and increase blood flow for effective post-workout relief.
+It also comes with six different interchangeable massage heads for targeting different muscle groups effectively.
+The 24V brushless motor operates relatively quietly and it comes with a practical carrying case that makes it easy to store.

 No matter what type of strength training you’re doing chalk is very helpful for reducing moisture on your palms and getting a really good grip.
 This is especially true with heavy weightlifting, where a solid grip can both help your performance and keep you safe.
 This chalk ball is available on Amazon and easy to refill with fine powder white gym chalk.
 It’s non-toxic, pigment-free and comes in a resealable zip top bag for storage that’s as easy and clean as possible.

 This doesn’t apply as much to those who want to whip out their yoga mat and a few dumbbells after work and get a good pump on, but if you’re looking to build a home gym you’ll need protection for your floors.
 Horse stall mats or thicker mats like these EPDM ones are better than rubber or foam support-wise, but any type of barrier will do.
 These mats are made from heavy-duty tire crumb and are anti-slip and anti-fatigue to give you a safe and comfortable workout environment.

 16. Protein Powder